-Purchasing an AED for Church
+Purchasing an AED

 The unfortunate reality is that churches, synagogues, mosques, temples, and nearly all other faith-based organizations operate with a constrained budget.
 As a result, even if your church wanted to purchase an Automated External Defibrillator (AED) for its facilities, the budget simply may not allow for it since AEDs are undeniably expensive.